yujunmjiang/data-structures-fall-19/week07/README.md

 #### Parse Data

-Use `for` loop to add 10 AA meeting text files a file array.
+Use `for` loop to add 10 AA meeting text files to file array.

 ```javascript
 var file = [];